 Energy Secretary Ed Miliband announced the government will legalise plug-in solar.
 Policy intent confirmed, not a law change.
 GOV.UK announcement

 1 April 2026.
-Upcoming
+Confirmed

 China removes the 9% VAT export rebate on solar panels.
 This matters for plug-in solar because the kits sold in Germany use Chinese-made panels and microinverters.
 When UK-certified kits hit the shelves later in 2026, they will reflect these higher input costs.
 Battery add-ons (like the Zendure SolarFlow) will also cost more as the rebate phases out through 2027.

 15 April 2026.
-Confirmed, 3 weeks away
+Published

-The UK wiring regulations update (BS 7671 Amendment 4) publishes.
+The UK wiring regulations update (BS 7671 Amendment 4) is published and in force.
 This is the rule change that makes plug-in solar legally possible.
 Without it, no manufacturer can certify a kit for the UK market.
 Here is what it changes and why it matters for you:Chapter 702 (Stationary Secondary Batteries) introduces rules for electrical energy storage systems, directly relevant to plug-in solar kits with integrated batteries like the Zendure SolarFlow or EcoFlow Stream Ultra X.Chapter 708 (generating sets) updates the rules for connecting generation equipment to domestic circuits.
 This is the framework that the BSI product standard for plug-in solar will reference.Amendment 4 does not legalise plug-in solar by itself.
 The BSI still needs to publish the product standard (expected July 2026) that defines exactly which devices are approved and how they must be tested.
 But without Amendment 4, there would be no regulatory basis to build on.

 July 2026.
 Expected (industry estimate)